botfatherio/botfather.io/src/content/legal/terms.md

 _Last updated: 11.08.2018_

-Please read this End-user License Agreement ("Agreement") carefully before clicking the "I Agree" checkbox, downloading or using a botfather application ("Application").
+Please read this End-user License Agreement ("Agreement") carefully before clicking the "I Agree" checkbox, downloading or using a Botfather application ("Application").

 By clicking the "I Agree" checkbox, downloading or using the Application, you are agreeing to be bound by the terms and conditions of this Agreement.
 If you do not agree to the terms of this Agreement, do not click on the "I Agree" checkbox and do not download or use the Application.

 #### License

-The botfather developer(s) grant you a revocable, non­exclusive, non­transferable, limited license to download, install and use the Application solely for your personal, non­commercial purposes strictly in accordance with the terms of this Agreement.
+The Botfather developer(s) grant you a revocable, non­exclusive, non­transferable, limited license to download, install and use the Application solely for your personal, non­commercial purposes strictly in accordance with the terms of this Agreement.

 #### Restrictions